-The yett and gun-ports would not have provided enough defense on their own, but Greenknowe was sited on a hilltop surrounded by marshy ground, and the marsh probably provided a better defense than any wrought iron ever could!
+The yett and gun-ports would not have provided enough defence on their own, but Greenknowe was sited on a hilltop surrounded by marshy ground, and the marsh probably provided a better defence than any wrought iron ever could!

 The tower is open at any reasonable time, but there are no on-site facilities.
 You can climb to the top of the tower and get very nice views both across the surrounding countryside and down into the interior of the tower.
 On a dismal day Greenknowe seems bleak and forlorn, yet when the sun shines it seems quite a pleasant place!